Top 20 Jobs of the future: How to prepare for the AI revolution

 5. What are some strategies for staying relevant in the job market?

 Build a visibility strategy.
-Aside from doing great work, you have to make sure others know what you're doing.
-You can also take on an "owner" mindset, which is a soft skill that means thinking that you're the owner of the business, not just an employee.
+Aside from doing great work, you must ensure others know what you're doing.
+You can also take on an "owner" mindset, which is a soft skill that means thinking you're the business owner, not just an employee.
 It's an attitude of helpfulness and responsibility that may allow people to remember you.

 6. What challenges and opportunities does the workforce of tomorrow face?

-Challenges come in the form of threats that may disrupt the team, company, industry, or the entire economy.
+Challenges come in the form of threats that may disrupt the team, company, industry, or economy.
 For example, automation is a threat to the job security of employees with simple tasks.

 Meanwhile, there are also opportunities for the future workforce.
-For example, employees could be more productive because Diversity and Inclusion will promote a more harmonious workplace.
+For example, employees could be more productive because diversity and inclusion promote a more harmonious workplace.

 Champion everyone, no matter their background.
-While diversity is a mix of different races, genders, and religions, inclusion is how well these different personalities and voices mix together.
+While diversity is a mix of different races, genders, and religions, inclusion is how well these different personalities and voices mix.
 Become an advocate of D&I at your workplace to begin a culture of change.

 Subscribe to Career Advice